gittuf/ci-demo/README.md

 the repository with the gittuf namespaces.
 You can find pre-built (and signed) binaries for gittuf from its latest [release](https://github.com/gittuf/gittuf/releases).
-Alternatively, clone the repository using Git and fetch `refs/gittuf/policy` manually.
+Alternatively, clone the repository using Git and fetch `refs/gittuf/reference-state-log` and `refs/gittuf/policy` manually.

 ```jsonc
 {